 In the course of an air duel, Lieutenant Slama mistakenly evaluates the Vojtíška cover fire as an attempt at personal revenge for taking over his beloved Susan.
 During the investigation, however, he turns out to have saved his life professionally.
 František will apologize for the misunderstanding and the deportation of Suzan, but it takes a long time for Charles to start talking again.
 Franta, on a mission where their squadron escorted American aircraft Boeing B-17 Flying Fortess breaks down the airplane and is forced to land an emergency in the sea.
 Vojtíšek remains in the place of his wreckage, and when he finds out that he has a shattered radio, he will try to throw his own lifeboat.
 Unfortunately, this attempt will not work and he will kill him.
 After the war, the lieutenant returns to Kanice for his Hanička, who has been married for a few years as a dispatcher.
 The story goes back to the workshop when Pete is asleep in the service and everyone gets a rare time to relax.

-After watching the premiere of this film, General František Fajtl (reportedly) commented on the film:
+After watching the premiere of this film, General František Fajtl (allegedly) commented on it with the words:

 “I liked it very much because he not only showed the faithful fights of the Royal Air Force fighter, but he also gave a picture of a wonderful friendship between the airmen.
 The film is a great satisfaction for us who have been persecuted after the war. “